Bulk Power Bank Orders for Teams & Events

-We’ve all been there.
-You're using your phone for directions, it’s plugged into the car charger, but the battery percentage is still slowly ticking down.
-Older chargers just can’t keep up with modern devices, delivering a trickle of power that barely maintains the current charge.
-That's where a powerful USB-C car charger completely changes the game.
-It provides a massive surge of power that can take your phone from nearly empty to over 50% in the time it takes to run a quick errand.
-This guide will show you exactly what to look for, so you can leave slow-charging frustration in your rearview mirror for good.
+We’ve all been there: you’re using your phone for directions, it’s plugged into the car charger, but the battery percentage is still slowly ticking down.
+Older car chargers just can’t keep up with the demands of modern devices.
+They deliver a trickle of power that’s barely enough to maintain the current charge, let alone fill it up.
+This is where a type c fast car charger completely changes the game.
+By using advanced technology like Power Delivery, it provides a massive surge of power that can take your phone from nearly empty to over 50% in the time it takes to run a quick errand.
+This guide will walk you through everything you need to know to pick the right one, so you can leave slow-charging frustration in your rearview mirror for good.

 Portable Solar Power Bank 26800mAh - 99Wh Fast Charger